ghoomfrog/kid/README.md

 Since integers are 64 bits, and IPv6 addresses are 128 bits (double 64), a list of two integers is used to represent IPv6 addresses. `(0 1)` is equivalent to the IPv6 address 0000:0000:0000:0000:0000:0000:0000:0001.
 The first item `1` corresponds to the least significant half of the address (0000:0000:0000:0001), and the second item `0` corresponds to the most significant half (0000:0000:0000:0000).

-Multiple `<~` operations are interpreted from right to left, and each of them returns the sent list, so the latter code can be shortened to:
+Inline `<~` operations are interpreted from right to left, and each of them returns the sent list, so the latter code can be shortened to:

 ```kid
 2130706433 <~ (0 1) <~ (21 43 65)